lewiswolf/kac_drumset/readme.md

 	dataset_dir: str									# dataset directory
 	representation_settings: RepresentationSettings		# settings for InputRepresentation
-	sampler: str										# the name of the sampler used to generate the dataset
+	sampler: SamplerInfo								# the name of the sampler used to generate the dataset
-	sampler_settings: SamplerSettings					# settings for the sampler
+	sampler_settings: dict[str, Any]					# settings for the sampler
 	X: torch.Tensor										# data
 	Y: list[dict[str, torch.Tensor]]					# labels